 What do you think has the biggest impact on property prices?

-If your answer is location you would be right - but did you know that there are a whole range of other factors, largely out of your control, that may also have a say?...some of which may surprise you.
+If your answer is location, you would be right.
+But did you know that there is a whole range of other factors, largely out of your control, that may also have a say?
+Some of which may surprise you.

 Yes, even the name of your street can affect the value of a home.
 Research in the US by listings site Trulia found that the median price per square metre of homes correlated to the type of address.

 The study found that 'Boulevard' was the priciest, followed by 'Place', 'Road', 'Terrace' and 'Court'.
-Too bad if you live on a 'Street' - as it had the cheapest homes - followed by those on 'Drive' and 'Avenue'.
+'Street' surprisingly had the cheapest homes, followed by those on 'Drive' and 'Avenue'.

 The upshot is that if you live or own a property on a 'Boulevard', you can expect it to sell for 36 per cent more than a 'Street' address.
 Pretty easy money we think.

 Got rowdy or nuisance neighbours?
-It could be all night partying or a dog that likes to hear its bark, or someone who likes to use a power tool or lawn mower at unsociable hours.
-Then there are the compulsive hoarders with junk oozing out of their garden into yours.
+It could be all-night partying, a dog that likes to hear its own bark or someone who likes to use a power tool or lawn mower at unsociable hours.
+Perhaps you have compulsive hoarders with junk oozing out of their garden into yours.

-It is no secret that most families want the best for their children, and top of the list for some is a top-notch education.
-No surprise then that suburbs near in-demand schools command higher prices than homes outside the catchment zone.
+It's no surprise then that suburbs near in-demand schools fetch higher prices than homes outside the catchment zone.
 While all the data points to a direct correlation between property price growth and in-demand school catchment areas, what is it actually worth?

 According to Domain's School Zones Report, properties in prime school catchment areas can sell for up to 10 to 15 per cent more.